 Respect and low stress are the words that best describe our approach to managing and handling cattle.
 Our beef never experience a cattle prod.
 They spend their entire lives on pasture.
 Our handling pens have rounded corners and are designed for low stress handling, ala Temple Grandin.

-Spring Beef is a rare form of beef, only available in early Spring.
+Rose Veal is a rare form of beef, only available in early Spring.
 Shortly after their mother weans them, usually at 10 months old, we will process them.
 They are the best of two worlds with the flavor of our regular beef, but with the tenderness of veal.
 Ours are raised on pasture (just like our normal beef) with their mothers until they are naturally weaned by their mothers.

 Born and raised on our farm, naturally weaned, and spending their entire lives on pasture, our beef are harvested between 24 - 30 months of age.